APDA-Tech-Committee/apda-committee-blog/frontend/public/data/posts/welcoming-new-committee-members.md

-# Welcoming Our New Committee Members
+# Welcoming Our New Tech Committee Members

-We're excited to announce the addition of several new members to APDA committees for the 2025-2026 academic year.
-These dedicated individuals will be contributing their expertise and passion to help advance the mission of APDA and better serve our debate community.
+We're excited to announce the members of the APDA Tech Committee for the 2025-2026 academic year.
+These dedicated individuals will be contributing their expertise and passion to help advance APDA's technical infrastructure and better serve our debate community.

-## New Committee Members
+## Tech Committee Members

+### Leadership

-### Tech Committee
+**Joey Rubas** - Tech Committee Chair

-[//]: # (TEMPLATE: Copy and customize this section for each new member) **[Member Name]** - [Position/Role]
-*School: [University Name], Class of [Year]*
+*Harvard University, Class of 2026*

-[Member Name] brings experience in [relevant skills/background].
-They will be focusing on [specific projects or responsibilities] within the committee.

-[Optional personal quote about joining the committee]

-[//]: # (End template section)

-### Rules Committee

-[//]: # (Add new Rules Committee members here following the same template)
+Joey brings experience in full-stack web development and project management.
+Joey will oversee all tech projects, with a special focus APDA website CI/CD and DevOps infrastructure.

+> "I'm excited to lead the Tech Committee this year as we expand our projects and improve the technical resources available to the APDA community."

-### Equity Committee
+### Board Liaison

-[//]: # (Add new Equity Committee members here following the same template)

-### Tournament Directing Committee

-[//]: # (Add new Tournament Directing Committee members here following the same template)
+**Raina Batra** - Board Liaison
+*Amherst College, Class of 2027*

+Raina serves as a member-at-large on the APDA board and functions as the liaison between the Tech Committee and the APDA Executive Board.
+She ensures alignment between committee projects and the broader organizational goals.

+> "My role is to ensure clear communication between the board and the Tech Committee, helping to prioritize projects that will benefit the entire APDA community."

-### Outreach Committee
+### Contributors

-[//]: # (Add new Outreach Committee members here following the same template)

-## Getting to Know Our New Members

-We asked our new committee members a few questions to help you get to know them better:

-**What drew you to joining an APDA committee?**
-[Member responses]

-**What's one thing you hope to accomplish during your term?**
-[Member responses]

-**What's your favorite part of the APDA community?**
-[Member responses]
+**Jordan Day** - Contributor
+*University of Massachusetts Amherst, Class of 2026*

+Jordan is a Computer Science major who brings enthusiasm and technical skills to the committee.
+She will be contributing to various projects and helping to improve the APDA tech ecosystem.

+> "I'm looking forward to applying my technical skills to help improve the tools that the debate community relies on."

+**Andrew Rozenblit** - Contributor
+*Tufts University, Class of 2027*

+Andrew brings a strong technical background and debate experience to the committee.
+He will be working on various projects to improve APDA's technological infrastructure.

+> "As both a debater and a developer, I understand the technical needs of the community and am excited to contribute to solutions."

+**Ian McVann** - Contributor
+*George Washington University, Class of 2026*

+Ian joins the committee with a passion for making technology accessible to all users.
+He will be contributing to various projects and helping to improve user experience.

+> "I'm committed to making our tools more accessible to everyone in the debate community."

+**Rocco Spinozzi-D'Andrea** - Contributor
+*Temple University, Class of 2028*

+Rocco is new to the committee and brings fresh perspectives to our projects.
+Rocco will be working on various initiatives to improve the tournament experience.

+> "I'm eager to help improve the APDA Tech Experience!."

 ## Get Involved

-Interested in joining a committee yourself?
-Most committees recruit new members at the beginning of each academic year.
-Keep an eye out for announcements about application processes, or reach out directly to current committee chairs for more information about opportunities to get involved.
+The Tech Committee is always looking for new contributors!
+You don't need to be a technical expert to get involved - we welcome anyone interested in learning and contributing.

+Ways to get involved:
+- **Code contributions** - Help with development on our GitHub repositories
+- **Documentation** - Assist with writing guides and documentation
+- **Testing** - Help test new features before they're released
+- **Design** - Contribute UI/UX improvements
+- **Ideas** - Share your suggestions for new features or improvements

+To learn more or join the committee, email us at joeymrubas@gmail.com or reach out to Joey Rubas directly.

-We're thrilled to welcome these new members to our committees and look forward to their contributions in the coming year!
+We're thrilled to have this talented team working on improving APDA's technical infrastructure and look forward to their contributions in the coming year!

-*Posted by the APDA Executive Board*
+*Posted by the APDA Tech Committee*